 #4 Ho Chi Minh, Vietnam

 Vietnam has begun allowing foreigners to purchase property in recent years, inevitably leading to a housing boom and more Westerners settling down in the country.
 Additionally, some investors in Asia are claiming that Vietnam is the new China.
 As labor costs in the mainland have risen, many factories have moved their operations south.
-Vietnam, as a developing country, has strict laws on paper but even low-level officials can be cheaply bribed.
+Vietnam, as a developing country, has strict laws on paper but even low-level officials accept bribes.
 The majority of sellers hail from the African continent and prices should remain on par with China.

 #5 North Korea